Project-Books/book-project/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

 To report a vulnerability, please email bookproject@madebykarankumar.com.
 Please do not expose the vulnerability in public, which includes creating a GitHub issue.
 You should expect an acknowledgement within one week.
 If you do not, please message @knjk04 privately on Gitter.